 D.C.
 Official Code § 1-617.18 grants DCPS the authority to create and implement its own tools for evaluating employees.
-IMPACT is the performance evaluation system utilized by DCPS to evaluate its employees during the 2012-2013 school year.
+IMPACT is the performance evaluation system utilized by DCPS to evaluate its employees during the 2014-2015 and 2015-2016 school years.
 According to the documents of record, Agency conducts annual performance evaluation for all its employees.
-During the 2012-2013 school year, Agency utilized IMPACT as its evaluation system for all school-based employees.
-The IMPACT system was designed to provide specific feedback to employees to identify areas of strength, as well as areas in which improvement was needed.3
+During the 2014-2015 and 2015-2016 school years, Agency utilized IMPACT as its evaluation system for all school-based employees.
+The IMPACT system was designed to provide specific feedback to employees to identify areas of strength, as well as areas in which improvement was needed.

 In Brown v.
-Watts4, the Court of Appeals held that OEA is not jurisdictionally barred from considering claims that a termination violated the express terms of an applicable collective bargaining agreement.
+Watts, the Court of Appeals held that OEA is not jurisdictionally barred from considering claims that a termination violated the express terms of an applicable collective bargaining agreement.
 The court stated that the Comprehensive Merit Personnel Act ("CMPA") gives this Office broad authority to decide and hear cases involving adverse actions that result in removal, including "matters covered under subchapter [D.C.
 Code §1-616] that also fall within the coverage of a negotiated grievance procedure."
-Based on the holding in Watts, I find that
+Based on the holding in Watts, I find that this Office may only interpret the relevant provisions of the CBA between WTU and DCPS as they relate to the adverse action in question in this matter.